amishra15/Heart_Disease_Prediction/README.md

 ## Model Deployment
 The model is deployed using Flask.
 This allows users to input their data and receive predictions through a simple web interface.

+## Conclusion
-## The Decision Tree model performed exceptionally well, achieving an accuracy of 96%.
+The Decision Tree model performed exceptionally well, achieving an accuracy of 96%.
 This project demonstrates the potential of machine learning in predicting heart disease effectively.